This delivery truck is empty!ADD SOME PRODUCTS

 Farm Link Hawai‘i operates our year-round marketplace with the help of over 100 local farmers, ranchers, and food makers.
 We work closely with our suppliers to ensure that every single product meets our food standards.
 However, we are a small team doing our best to manage 1,000+ products so occasionally we miss something.
 If you have a question or concern about anything on our marketplace, please email firstname.lastname@example.org and let us know.

-Every single product on our marketplace produced in the State of Hawai‘i.
+Every single product on our marketplace is produced in the State of Hawai‘i.
 All produce and flowers are grown in Hawai‘i from seed to harvest.
 Any meat and poultry were raised and slaughtered here (but baby chicks or ruminants may have been born elsewhere and shipped here young).
 Any seafood was caught in Hawaiian waters (although we're still trying to define exactly what this means).
 Our eggs and dairy come from animals raised here and those animals must meet our meat and poultry standards.
-Finally, any prepared food and value-added products must contain at least 50% local ingredients by value.
-We verify this by asking producers to send us an ingredient cost breakdown.
+Finally, any prepared food and value-added products with Hawai'i grown ingredients will be given preference.

 Not all products on our marketplace are USDA Certified Organic.
 Anything that is labeled with the word "organic" or that shows the USDA Organic seal is verified to be USDA Certified Organic by our team.
 We require organic farms to send us their certification paperwork annually.
 And, while many of our uncertified farms follow similar organic practices, we only allow the word "organic" or the organic seal on products that are certified organic.
 We encourage our farmers to get certified when possible.